fluxnet-open-source/website/tutorials/git/15-hosting.md

 situations, there is much less setup and maintenance involved with using an online service.
 Furthermore, such tools are often provided free of charge to open source projects, and are also available for private repositories for a fee.

-## Institutional Barriers

-Sharing is the ideal for science, but many institutions place restrictions on sharing, for example to protect potentially patentable intellectual property.

-## Can My Work Be Public?

-Find out whether you are allowed to host your work openly in a public repository.
-Can you do this unilaterally,
-or do you need permission from someone in your institution?
-If so, who?